Mortiferr/perswayabot/README.md

 # perswayable-bot
-A bot for the streamer, Persway.
+A bot for the streamer, Perswayable.

 ## Installation instructions